thmsrmbld/terminal-ahumanfuture/src/posts/1-launch-post.md

 at all.
 And you can just write words on it, and keep them, and nobody can drag it out from under you, not even planet earth's wealthiest man.

 ### And that's why I chose 11ty.
-And it was a good choice.
+And it was a good choice

 And so, this whole project went a little something like this: